aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Task 6: Clean up resources

+In this task, you'll be cleaning up the Azure resources you've created during this module to avoid unnecessary charges.

    >**Note**: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.

 1. On the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.
 (Create Cloud Shell storage if needed, using default settings.)